Things to do in Melbourne

 IRONMAN 70.3 Geelong

 This Ironman’s event is under an hours drive from Melbourne.
 It is a challenging course featuring a ride along Geelong’s waterfront and the testing ‘Crit hill’, and a run that takes competitors back along Geelong’s Waterfront.
 It is a course designed to challenge competitors whilst letting spectators get up close to the action.

 Chinese New Year - Festival Melbourne

-Melbourne’s Chinese New Year festival runs for over two weeks with a mix of fireworks, food, markets and celebrations to mark the Year of the Rooster.
+Melbourne’s Chinese New Year festival runs for 10 days with a mix of fireworks, food, markets and celebrations to mark the Year of the Dog.
 Events happen all across the city with a focus on bringing people of all different cultures together to celebrate.

 More information: Chinese New Year